 On 22 August 1947, just after a week of becoming governor general, Jinnah dissolved the elected government of Dr. Khan Abdul Jabbar Khan.
 Later on, Abdul Qayyum Khan was put in place by Jinnah in the Pashtun-dominated province despite him being a Kashmiri.
 On 12 August 1948 the Babrra massacre in Charsadda occurred resulting in the death of 400 people aligned with the Khudai Khidmatgar movement.

-The Quaid-i-Azam, who had become the president of the All India Muslim League in 1937, never gave it up, contrary to tradition, till it was divided in two eleven years later in 1948, and he according to his own words suffered his first defeat in the Muslim League.
-He got himself elected as the first president of the sovereign assembly of Pakistan on 11 August 1947.
-He became the first governor-general, the head of state of the independent and sovereign Pakistan on 15 August 1947.
-Although Nawabzada was the prime minister, the Quaid-i-Azam chose the cabinet and presided over its meetings, a practice which British monarchs had not indulged in for two centuries.
+The Quaid-i-Azam, who had become the president of the All India Muslim League in 1937, never gave it up, contrary to tradition, till it was divided in two eleven years later in 1948, and he according to his own words suffered his first defeat in the Muslim League when Chaudhry Khaliquzzaman was elected first President of Pakistan Muslim League but the Quaid-i-Azam kept his grip on the government.
+He nominated Nawabzada as the prime minister, chose the cabinet and presided over its meetings, a practice which British monarchs had not indulged in for two centuries.
 The cabinet passed a special resolution to allow Jinnah to deal with provincial ministers, and in the case of central ministers, his decision was made final.

 Ashraf Liaquat Ali Khan told me that while going through old family papers his British wife asked him, ‘How come your parents tolerated Jinnah?’.
 They tolerated him because Liaquat was dependent on him for his position in the Muslim League.
 Liaquat was born in Karnal in Punjab, therefore he first contested the election of the Punjab Provincial Council but was defeated by a unionist candidate.
 So he contested the next election for the U.P.
 Provincial Council from Muzaffarnagar and succeeded from the Rural Muhammadan Constituency in 1926.
 He was elected Deputy President of the U.P.
 Legislative Council in 1932 with the support of Nawab Chattari, leader of the National Agriculturist Party.
 Nawabzada Liaquat Ali Khan’s second wife was a Christian, Sheila Irene, who had done MA in Economics from Lucknow University and was a lecturer in economics at Indraprashtsa College Delhi.
 She married him in December 1932 and became Ra’ana Liaquat Ali Khan.
 When Liaquat visited London in 1933 with his new bride and called on Jinnah, the university educated liberal couple with same taste in food and drink, a rarity at that time, were an immediate hit with him, though not with his sister.
 At the twenty-fourth session of the All India Muslim League at Bombay in April 1936 Jinnah proposed the name of Liaquat as General Secretary of the All-India Muslim League.
-This was contested by a member from Punjab, but Jinnah stopped him by saying that he required the comforts, which were available to him with Liaquat.
+This was contested by a member from Punjab, but Jinnah stopped him from contesting election against Liaquat.

 In America they write about the political mistakes and human frailties of their founding fathers, Washington and Jefferson, including their illegitimate relations with black women without ever thinking that it could in any way affect their contribution to American independence and establishment.
 Why do we have to believe that if we discuss the political mistakes and human frailties of our founding fathers it will in any way affect their contribution to the creation and establishment of Pakistan?
 In fact there is a great deal to be learned from their mistakes.
 It is a pity that those of us who had first hand knowledge of their frailties and blunders have never been allowed to tell the full story.